Engee documentation

 y = sin.(x)

-Here the chart line has changed to a dashed line with a dot (line=:dashdot), the colour of the line has changed to red (color=:red), and its width has become equal to two (linewidth=2).
+Here, the graph line has changed to a dotted line with a dot (line=:dashdot), the line color has changed to red (color=:red), and its width has become two (linewidth=2).

 using Plots